 Following are the general rules for official Odyssey of the Mind competitions.
 These apply to every problem in every division.
 Each problem has its own specific set of rules (limitations) that the team must follow as well.
 Problem limitations supersede the rules in this guide; however, problem clarifications supersede both of these.
-In addition to the rules listed below, teams must comply with local, state/provincial and federal regulations, including regulations for specific facilities.
+In addition to the rules listed below, teams must comply with local, state/provincial, and federal regulations, including regulations for specific facilities.
 If you have a concern, contact the person qualified to provide the information you need.
+Additional or alternative rules for Virtual/Online tournaments will be provided before tournament registration.